Macaron: South Korea

 In addition to macarons, fat-carons (뚱까롱, thick macarons), also called ttungcarons, were invented and became popular in South Korea.
 The bakers intentionally overfill the macaron filings and later decorate them as well.
 The appearance can resemble more to that of a small ice cream sandwich.

 Popularity

+Stylized macarons with the Google logo in 2025.

 In Paris, the Ladurée chain of pastry shops has been known for its macarons for about 150 years.

-In Portugal, Spain, Australia, France, Belgium, Switzerland, New Zealand McDonald's sells macarons in their McCafés (sometimes using advertising that likens the shape of a macaron to that of a hamburger).
+In Portugal, Spain, Australia, France, Belgium, Switzerland, and New Zealand McDonald's sells macarons in their McCafés (sometimes using advertising that likens the shape of a macaron to that of a hamburger).
 McCafé macarons are produced by Château Blanc, which, like Ladurée, is a subsidiary of Groupe Holder, though they do not use the same macaron recipe.

 Outside of Europe, the French-style macaron can be found in Canada and the United States.

-In Australia, Adriano Zumbo and his TV series MasterChef have contributed to the macaron becoming a popular sweet treat, and it is now sold by McDonald's in its Australian McCafe outlets.